1969 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 England won the gold medal, earning their second title, beating host country West Germany 4.5–2.5 in the final.
 Defending champions team Ireland earned the bronze on third place, after beating Italy 5.5–1.5 in the bronze match.

 Individual leader in the opening 18-hole stroke-play qualifying competition was Gordon Cosh, Scotland, with a course record score of 3-under-par 68, one stroke ahead of Tom Craddock, Ireland.
 There was no official award for the lowest individual score.